wardle/hermes/README.md

 silly; I've been using SNOMED for analytics for longer than most; you need flexibility in provisioning terminology services.
 I want tooling that can both provide services at scale, while is capable of running on my personal computers as well.

 Unlike other available terminology servers, `hermes` is lightweight and has no other dependencies except a filesystem, which can be read-only when in operation.
+This makes it ideal for use in situations such as a data pipeline, perhaps built upon Apache Kafka - with `hermes`, SNOMED analytics capability can be embedded anywhere.

 I don't believe in the idea of uploading codesystems and value sets in place.
-My approach to versioning is to run different services; I simply switch API endpoints.
+My approach to versioning is to run different services; I simply deploy new services and switch at the API gateway level.

 ### Localisation